carpentries-incubator/hpc-intro/setup.md

     ~~~
     {: .language-bash}

+    Windows users should select the start menu option `Start command prompt with Ruby`
+    to execute the above command.

     For more information, see [the Ruby installation guidelines][ruby-install-guide].

 2.  **[RubyGems][rubygems]**
     is a tool which manages Ruby packages.
-It should be installed along with Ruby and you can
+It should have been installed along with Ruby and you can
     test your installation by running

     ~~~